Four friends looking at their motorcycles outside a house.

 with a quote

-What type of insurance coverage is available for motorcycles?
+What insurance coverages are available for motorcycles?

 How much is motorcycle insurance?

-Classic, antique or vintage motorcycle insurance
+Classic, vintage or antique motorcycle

-Do I need to get my vintage motorcycle appraised?
+Should I get my motorcycle appraised?

-Some insurance companies will quote your classic motorcycle using their own internal valuations.
-These, in part, will be based upon pricing guides such as the Kelly Blue Book Value and the NADA Motorcycle Appraisal Guide.
-If that value does not match what you think your motorcycle is worth, the insurer might allow for an “agreed value.”
-Typically, when they do, they will ask for your motorcycle to be appraised by a third party.
+If the price guide value does not match what you think your motorcycle is worth, the insurer might allow for an “agreed value.”
+Typically, when they do, they will ask for your bike to be appraised by a third party.
 Once the value is established, the insurer will determine if it’s reasonable.

-Does the classic insurance policy cover my vintage accessories?
+Does insurance cover my vintage accessories?

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.